FireFather/zentropy/README.md

 ChessEngineInterface
 "Library for communication with chess engines"

-Zentropy includes
-an updated and expanded user interface new pieces sets chess engine matches engine logos (100 x 50) draw and resign adjudication
+Zentropy improvements and feature additions: an updated and expanded user interface new chess piece sets chess engine matches engine logo display (100 x 50) configurable draw and resign adjudication
-FEN opening book (including creation of book from PGN file) games saved to PGN file
+FEN opening book usage and creation (from PGN file) games saved to PGN file